 - Can we bring beer on board?

-- Uhh…yeah!
+- Yes.
 Save one for the Captain.
 It’s ok to tip with beer as well.
-I’m just sayin.
 Certain times of the year, it is not only appropriate but encouraged to tip the Captain with Cadbury Creme Eggs.
 All flavors.
 We EXPECT you to pack a cooler for the sunset cruise.
 You may be turned away if you ain’t packin’…

 - Can we charter you and your boats for private events?

-- Of course you can!
-We are available for 2 and 3 hour private charters, and you can bring anything you like as far as decorations (just let me ok it), food and drink.
+- Absolutely.
+We are available for 2, 3 and 4 hour private charters, and you can bring anything you like as far as decorations (just let me ok it), food and drink.
 However, excessive drunkeness is a good way for you to forfeit your payment and get your as* returned to the dock.
 Dig?

 - How many people does the boats hold?

 - Let me be very clear here.
 Coast Guard regulations are very implicit about this.
 Infants, children any size and even mothers-in-law (devil horns and all) are all the same shape and size according to the Coast Guard.
 Each person counts as 1 person, regardless of age.
 So putting a child on your lap still counts as 2 people.
 Not my rules, but I gotta follow them.
-Our small boat holds 10, the middle holds 24, and the large boat holds 80.
-More than 80 in your group?
+Our small boat holds 10, two hold 18 each and the middle holds 24.
+Got more than 24?
 Call someone else.
 Just kidding, I’ll move Heaven and Earth to make it happen.
+We can split your group up into 2 boats if you like.
 Give me some notice, though.

 - Does my child on lap count?